 There have been a number of recent studies that highlight the relationship between parental affection and children’s happiness and success.
 READ MORE ON STUDY

-How we touch, hold and gaze into the eyes of our infants, from the moment they are born, is imperative in healthy attachment and healthy bonding.
-And as they grow and develop, every interaction we have going forth will shape how they will relate to us and others.
+How we touch, hold and gaze into the eyes of our infants, from the moment they are born, is imperative in building healthy attachment.
+As our children grow and develop every interaction we have will shape how they will relate to us and others.
 This will form relationship and relatedness.
-Our connections and relationships are the key to long term brain health and bodily well being.
+Our connections and relationships that we build throughout our lives are the key to long term brain health and bodily well being.

 “Touch has a memory.”

 We touch our babies in all of their senses.
 We touch their skin and hold their bodies.
 We touch their eyes with the gaze of our own.
 We touch their ears with the energetic quality and emotional tone of our words and voice.
 The resonance of a voice is felt to the bone.
 Think of the feeling in your body as you hear kind and quiet love.
 Now think of how it feels to experience loud harshness.
 The smell of us, the taste of us, touches their being and creates the bond that will grow and deepen over time.

 As the child grows and develops language they will develop their own tone.
 As our babies grow through infancy and into toddler hood they will develop their own expressive qualities.
 Their own vocal resonance.
 Their own gestures.
 And much of these expression will be acquired through what they learned from us and what was modeled in our home.

 The Tone of Our Home

 Infants understand the emotional tone of a home by the time they are 6-months.
 This is extraordinary to me.
 The emotional tone is felt through the senses of the baby starting in utero.
 Through the newborn’s experience in our arms, in our eyes and in our homes.
 Every interaction teaches the child emotional tone.
 Emotional tone is felt – human to human – in the following ways: